Bikz/aerace/README.md

 ```
 This script:
 1. Polls `BarrierOptions` for pending oracle queries.
-2. Fetches AE/USD price from CoinGecko (fallback to a default).
+2. Fetches AE/USD price from CoinGecko Demo API (fallback to a default).
 3. Calls `ExchangeOracle.respond`, then triggers `checkMarketFromOracle`.
 4. Extends the oracle TTL periodically.